-Currently, Gingrich is a Senior Advisor for Dentons's Public Policy and Regulation practice.
+Currently, Gingrich is chairman of the board at Gingrich Productions and a senior scientist for Gallup.
 Previously, he served as the CEO of The Gingrich Group, an Atlanta-based communications and management-consulting firm and a distinguished visiting fellow at Stanford University's Hoover Institution.
 In 1998, the Georgia Wildlife Federation named him Legislative Conservationist of the Year.

 Gingrich is the author of numerous critically acclaimed and best-selling books, including "Contract with America" and "To Renew America."
 He earned his Bachelor's degree from Emory University and a Master's degree and a Doctor of Philosophy degree in European History from Tulane University.